1. Source quality

 Not every public company event should carry the same weight.

-The Lumen Index applies one consistent review process across monitored accounts so stronger evidence is treated differently from weaker or routine reporting.
-The goal is not to predict outcomes.
-The goal is to give teams a disciplined outside view of material company change.
+The Lumen Index applies one consistent review process across customer accounts so stronger evidence is treated differently from weaker or routine reporting.
+The goal is to support customer portfolio reviews with comparable external context.

 1. Source quality